The following syntactic meta symbols are used (extended BNF):

 [As a consequence, operators like ‘>’ or ‘<’, and external functions only operate on ASCII strings and not on Unicode-strings.
 Within a description-string the tags <HTML> and </HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.]

 Boldface denotes keywords of the Modelica language.
-Keywords are reserved words and may not be used as identifiers.
+Keywords are reserved words and shall not be used as identifiers.

 Productions use hyphen as separator both in the grammar and in the text.
 Previously the grammar used underscore.